 CLEP exams test the student’s knowledge of common general education courses required by many US universities, such as “History of the United States II: 1865 to the Present” and “Introductory Psychology.”
 While not as popular as AP exams, more than 2,900 colleges accept CLEP exams for credit, so it’s certainly worth consideration.
 Plus, the current cost of an exam is $80 – much cheaper than the cost of one college course!

 3. Dual Enrollment

 Dual enrollment is similar to AP courses, but with some exceptions.
-In a DE program, a high school student completes introductory level college courses that also count towards their high school credits.
-Not every school offers these programs, as they are established through partnership between high schools and local community colleges, state universities, and more rarely, private universities.
+In a DE program, a high school student completes introductory-level college courses that also count towards their high school credits.
+Not every school offers these programs, as they are established through partnerships between high schools and local community colleges, state universities, and more rarely, private universities.
 Another benefit is that courses often take place on the college campus, providing the high school student with an early on-campus experience.
 And depending on the agreement, some programs provide free or low-cost credits.

 4. International Baccalaureate

 Another option is the IB course, which provides high school opportunities for college credit.
 In the U.S., 892 schools offer an IB diploma program, which offers advanced coursework in a variety of subjects that can be taken in English, French, or Spanish.

 Not only must the student pass the test with a 4 or above (7 being the highest score), in order to successfully receive the IB diploma, the student must also write a 4,000-word capstone paper.
 Worldwide, 1,169 universities recognize the IB diploma for transfer, so if you know your dream college is one of them, consider taking IB courses.

 Summer means fun, but it can also be a cheap learning opportunity.
 With all that extra time, you can take a summer school course at your local community college.
 These schools cost much less per credit hour than major universities, plus you’ll get a taste of college life without sacrificing your whole summer.